Marriage Counselling: Options & Cost

 Multiple studies have suggested that couples therapy can be effective in many cases.
 For example, a 2020 meta-analysis reports that couples therapy has recently evolved to be available to more people, including through approaches like telehealth couples treatment.
 It indicates that many methods have been found effective, such as emotionally focused therapy and cognitive behavioral therapy.
 Researchers conclude the study with hope for the future of marriage therapy options.

-Do you have to be married to go to couples therapy?
+Do you have to be married to see a couples counsellor?

 However, note that couples therapy might not be right for every situation.
 Experts generally don’t recommend couples therapy if your partner is abusive, as abusive partners often try to manipulate counselling sessions and control what is said.